Van Drew calls for surge in resources for unemployment claims

-Saying his office has been deluged with pleas from constituents waiting many weeks for unemployment payments, Congressman Jeff Van Drew, R-2nd, is asking Governor Phil Murphy to surge resources and create a emergency unemployment taskforce to fix the state claims backlog.
+Saying his office has been deluged with pleas from constituents waiting weeks for unemployment payments, U.S. Rep. Jeff Van Drew, R-2nd, is asking Gov. Phil Murphy to increase resources and create an emergency unemployment task force to fix the state claims backlog.

 More than 1 million people have filed for unemployment benefits in the state since the start of the COVID-19 pandemic in mid-March, when the government ordered many businesses to close.
 About 640,000 of them have started receiving benefits.